Apply CSS styles

 }

-Apply styles for a specific screen size
+Apply styles based on screen size

 @media screen and (min-width: 1600px) {